schollz/find3/doc/passive_tracking.md

 $ sudo ./find3-cli-scanner -i wlan0 -monitor-mode
 ```

-Then, add the `-no-modify` flag to tell the tool not to alter the promsicuousness of the interface
+Then, add the `-no-modify` flag to tell the tool not to alter the promiscuousness of the interface

 ```
 $ sudo ./find3-cli-scanner -i wlan0 -device DEVICE -family FAMILY \